rjclark/zoneminder-slack-bot/README.md

        a new bot user.
 You will have a chance to get the API token here
     2. Going to the page for your [existing bot user](https://my.slack.com/apps/manage/custom-integrations).
 2. The User ID of your bot user.
 This can be found by:
-    1. Setting the `SLACK_BOT_TOKEN` environment variable to your API token
-    2. Running the script `get_bit_id.py` distributed with this package or [from the GitHub repository(https://github.com/nogudnik/zoneminder-slack-bot/blob/master/utils/get_bot_id.py)
+    1. Running the script `zonebot-getid` distributed with this package and providing the name of the Slack bot user and you Slack API token as command line options.
+       For example:

+    zonebot-getid  -a "your-slack-token" -b zoneminder
+    User ID for bot 'zoneminder' is AA22BB44C

 Building and Contributing
 -------------------------